 #FILES: The number of recording files written since the previous summary file line.
-Since a new summary line is written once per minute, if your recording is longer than 1 minute, a zero appears on all lines until the recording ends.
-In the example, 1, 0, and 2 files were written during each respective one-minute period.
+Since a new summary line is written one per minute, if your recording is longer than 1 minute a zero appears on all lines until the recording is concluded.